-What if I do not have a food processor or blender?
 The alternative is to whisk it, and a lot.
 Your dip will not be as smooth as what is pictured but still delicious.
 You will also want to make sure your thyme and garlic is super finely minced since you will not have the food processor or blender to break it down even smaller.

-Do I have to use toasted baguette slices?
 Not at all, although I highly recommend it.
 You can also use ciabatta bread, pita bread, naan flatbread, sourdough, crackers, chips, and even vegetables.

 More Appetizer Recipes

 - Pizza Dip with Pizza Dough Balls

 - Chicken Sausage Rolls

 - Lemon Feta Fries

 - Garlic Butter Parmesan Wings

 Thanks for dropping in!
 Be sure to subscribe to my weekly newsletter for fun NEW CONTENT and CONVERSATION delivered to your inbox.
 If you love this recipe save it now so you can find it later.
 Thank you for your support!

 Ricotta Dip with Roasted Grapes